iandioch/search2tweet/server/README.md

 access_token_secret
 ```

 You can run the server with `python tweetserver.py`.
 It will spin up a shiny endpoint on port `5000`.
-It will tweet whatever you give it in a `tweet` POST field.
+It will tweet whatever you give the `/` route in a `tweet` POST field.
+However, you need to provide one of the tokens from the `tokens.txt` file in the `auth_token` field.

-TODO: add security :)
+You can add new tokens by POST-ing the `/add_token` endpoint, giving it a previously valid token in `auth_token`, and a new one in `new_token`.
+It will then add that new token to the `tokens.txt` file.